seanbreckenridge/browserexport/README.md

   -b, --browser [chrome|firefox|safari|brave|waterfox|chromium|vivaldi|palemoon]
-                                  Browser name to backup history for --form-history [firefox]        Browser name to backup form (input field) history for -p, --profile TEXT              Use to pick the correct profile to back up.
+                                  Browser name to backup history for --form-history [firefox]        Browser name to backup form (input field) history for --pattern TEXT                  Pattern for the resulting timestamped filename, should include an str.format replacement placeholder -p, --profile TEXT              Use to pick the correct profile to back up.
 If unspecified, will assume a single profile  [default: *] --path FILE                     Specify a direct path to a database to back up